 - The author's Flash Larn ported to Windows using SDL.
 Essentially a rerelease of Larn HD.

 - Also provides graphics emulating the graphics from Amiga Larn 12.0.

-- Has many small gameplay changes for balance (stealth sometimes fails, nerfed the LRS, shop prices rearranged, extra fountain washing effects, etc.)
+- Added a scoreboard and has many small gameplay changes for balance (stealth sometimes fails, nerfed the LRS, altars crumble more, extra fountain washing effects, etc.)

 |Oct.
 11, 2015|